awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

    + Domain that you want to change the email address for

-   + Account ID of the AWS account that the domain is registered to
+   + [12\-digit account ID](http://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingYourAccountIdentifiers) of the AWS account that the domain is registered to
 **Add attachment**
-Upload the documents that you scanned in step 4\.
+Upload the documents that you scanned in step 5\.
 **Contact method**
 Specify a contact method and enter the applicable values\.